trothr/blog/Marilyn/2020/20200328-marilyn-the-celebrity.md

 This is why we set-up Marilyn's memorial at Samaritan's Purse to support their children's ministry.
 She loved children's ministries most of all.

+Jan Tyler died of cancer a few years before we moved to Ohio.
+Marilyn was devastated.
+Jan had been a real mentor.

 I wish that she had lived long enough to hold her own grandchildren.
 God had another plan.
 I'm trying to get in line with His program.